-The NSF SBIR Program encourages the submission of proposals across all areas of science and engineering (except drug development).
+The NSF STTR Program encourages the submission of proposals across all areas of science and engineering (except drug development).
 The NSF recognizes that innovation often can't be categorized.
-Therefore, proposals are accepted in any areas of technology that show promise of high commercial and societal impact.
+Therefore, proposals are accepted in almost any area of technology that shows promise of high commercial and/or societal impact.